imfizz/imfizz/README.md

 - 🔒 **Security & Compliance** – implementing secure coding practices and governance frameworks
 - 📈 **Scalability & Reliability** – designing solutions that handle growth without compromising performance
 - 👨‍🏫 **Technical Leadership** – mentoring teams, enforcing coding standards, and driving technical direction

----

-✨ I’m passionate about building systems that are not only functional, but also **secure, efficient, and future-proof**.

 <a href="https://filacadportfolio.netlify.app/" target="_blank">
   <img